LLuke/jfreereport/jfreereport/README.txt

 5. OTHER FEEDBACK
 -----------------
-For other feedback and comments, please post a message on the JFreeReport forum.
+For other feedback and comments, please post a message on the Pentaho Reporting forum.
 The Forum is available at

   http://forums.pentaho.org/